Kenan862/OdysseyOS/README.md

 # OdysseyOS

-Odyssey OS: Forge Your Path in the Digital Realm
+Forge Your Path in the Digital Realm

 Odyssey OS is not just an operating system; it's an invitation to embark on a groundbreaking journey in the digital realm.
 As the first project of its kind, Odyssey OS promises to revolutionize the way users interact with their devices.